- What's Possible

 - About Us

 Falcon is happy to coordinate the delivery of your shipping container from our facility to your chosen site.
 We take an active role in guiding our customers through the entire modified shipping container delivery process.

 Moving thousands of pounds of steel may seem daunting at first, but we’ve successfully moved modified shipping containers for hundreds of customers.
 Here is what you can expect.

-If you need a modified shipping container delivery to a site less than 200 miles from our facility, we’ll likely use a tilt bed truck.
+If you need a modified shipping container delivered to a site less than 200 miles from our facility, we’ll likely use a tilt bed truck.
 Tilt bed trucks tip their beds up at an angle to slide the cargo off.
 This allows the driver to pull up to the desired site and set the container on the ground with no additional equipment.